-Earnings before income taxes were \$270 million in first quarter of 2023 compared to \$170 million in the first quarter of 2022, an increase of \$100 million.
-This increase was due to higher segment operating profit, partially offset by the non-recurrence of a gain on the sale of the Company's glass tableware business in Colombia in the first quarter of 2022, higher retained corporate and other costs and higher interest expense, net compared to the same period in the prior year.
+Earnings before income taxes were \$270 million \$154 million in first quarter of 2023 compared to \$170 million \$328 million in the first quarter of 2022, an increase a decrease of \$100 million \$174 million.
+This increase decrease was due to higher segment operating profit, partially offset by interest expense and the non-recurrence of a gain on a sale leaseback transaction entered into by the sale of the Company's glass tableware business Company for its land and building related to its plant in Colombia Brampton, Ontario, Canada in the first quarter of 2022, partially offset by higher retained corporate and other costs and higher interest expense, net segment operating profit compared to the same period in the prior year.